User Guide

 Command Words Accepted: summary (case-insensitive)

-Any additional arguments given to summary will be ignored.
+summary will be ignored.

 Please be aware that if you open the summary window and subsequently delete all expenses from UniCa$h without closing the summary window, it is intended to stay open until you manually close it.
 In such a scenario, the summary window will look like the following: